alpsteam/autonomous-labs/lab-2/lab-2.md

 docker run -ti --rm --privileged -v //var/run/docker.sock:/var/run/docker.sock maxjahn/priceservice-standalone:1.1
 ```

+While the Docker container is downloading you can already continue with [https://alpsteam.github.io/autonomous-labs/lab-2/lab-2.html#oci-cli-setup](OCI CLI Setup) and come back later.

 ### Get the code

-Run a `git clone` inside of the Docker container to get the lab resources and change directory.
+After the Docker container has been started, run a `git clone` inside of the Docker container to get the lab resources and change directory.

 ```
 git clone https://github.com/alpsteam/autonomous-labs.git